 Floating Ball is an illusion in which a ball floats freely about the stage.

 The first practical one-man method was created by amateur magician David P. Abbott.
 In 1913, he demonstrated it to both Okito and Howard Thurston.
-This was when Okito was traveling with the Thurston Show while playing in Omaha and were invited as guests to the Abbott's home.
-Abbott presented each with one as a gift.
+This was when Okito was traveling with the Thurston Show while playing in Omaha, and the two were invited as guests to Abbott's home.
+Abbott presented each with one of his new, one-man floating ball effects as a gift.

 - The Floating Ball of Paper in Latter Day Tricks (1896) by August Roterberg.
 Said to be "a genuine Japanese feat", a sheet of soft tissue paper of about a foot square is crumpled then suspended in the air.
 It can also ascend and descend.